ykwei7/Track-O/docs/team/atyhamos.md

   * Highlights: This enhancement affects existing commands and commands to be added in future, such as `PaymentAddCommand` and `PaymentSetAmountCommand`.
   It required an in-depth analysis of design alternatives, especially in regard to how the payment amount would be accumulated by the tutee and how the user would track it.
   <br><br>
-  For example, initial plans involved having a fixed payment due date of 1 week since a payment was made, to be calculated automatically using `LocalDate`, but considering not all tutors collect their fees weekly, the final design let them set their own payment due dates.
+  For example, initial design plans involved having a fixed payment due date of 1 week since a payment was made, to be calculated automatically using `LocalDate`, but considering not all tutors collect their fees weekly, the final design let them set their own payment due dates.
   * The implementation was challenging too as it required changes to existing commands, such as `AddCommand`, and modifications to the `JsonAdaptedTutee` to store payment information in the .json file.
   * Credits: *-*